Arvada, Colorado

 Arvada (/ɑrˈvædə/) is a home rule city located in Jefferson and Adams counties, Colorado, United States.
 The city population was 124,402 at the 2020 United States census, with 121,510 residing in Jefferson County and 2,892 in Adams County.
 Arvada is the seventh most populous city in Colorado.
-The city is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
-The Olde Town Arvada historic downtown district is 7 mi northwest of the Colorado State Capitol in Denver.
+The city is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
+The Olde Town Arvada historic district is 7 mi northwest of the Colorado State Capitol in Denver.

 History

+The region arround Arvada has been inhabited by Native Americans and their Paleo-American ancestors for at least 13,500 years and possibly more than 37,000 years.
+Before 1858, the Arvada area was occupied by the Arapaho and Cheyenne people.
+The Ute and Comanche people would also occasionally visit the area.
+White American travelers would generally avoid the Southern Rocky Mountains and would usually travel along the Oregon Trail through what is now Wyoming.

 The first documented discovery of gold in the Rocky Mountain region occurred on June 22, 1850, when Lewis Ralston, a Georgia prospector traveling with a party headed for the California gold fields, dipped his sluice pan into a small stream near its confluence with Clear Creek.
-He found about ¼ troy ounce (8 g) of gold, then worth about five dollars (about $1000 USD today.
-(Note: Gold was quoted at $128.7 USD per gram on October 31, 2025.))
+He found about ¼ troy ounce (8 g) of gold, then worth about five dollars (about $ USD today.
+(Note: Gold was quoted at US$163.26 per gram on January 27, 2026.))
 While Ralston was elated, the rest of the party was unimpressed and continued on to California the next morning.
 Ralston continued panning for gold, but after a few days gave up and caught up with his party.
 The site of Lewis Ralston's gold discovery now lies along Ralston Creek in the City of Arvada's Gold Strike Park.

 In 1858, Ralston brought another group of prospectors back to the site of his first discovery.
 Ralston and most of the miners gave up after a few days, but several miners found gold upstream along the South Platte River.
 The placer gold in the area soon played out, but hard rock deposits of gold were found in the mountains to the west.
 In 1860, Benjamin F. Wadsworth claimed a homestead of 160 acre along Clear Creek, and the following year began digging an irrigation ditch, that would later take his name, to water his crops.
 Some of the miners abandoned their search for gold and returned to farm the rich bottom land along Ralston Creek and Clear Creek.
 They found an eager market for their crops among other gold seekers.
 The Territory of Colorado was formed on February 28, 1861, and the farms in the valley expanded to feed the growing population of the region.